Harsger/ROOTpostprocessing/README.txt

  the additional function part should be specified as ROOT::TFormula addable to the standard gaussian

--drawer: /path/to/file.root histname
+-drawer: /path/to/file.root histname (thresholdfactor) shows specified 2D-histogram (ROOT::TH2 e.g. heat-maps) from file,
- shows specified 2D-histogram (ROOT::TH2 e.g. heat-maps) from file
+ if thresholdfactor is specified both projections (onto X and Y) are calculated (average over column or row, respectivly) and shown as canvases bins, columns and rows deviationg the standard-devation times thresholdfactor from mean are written to text-files

 -comparator: standard parameter-file -> takes 2D-histograms